FaithAlone.net

 48 Where their worm dieth not, and the fire is not quenched.

-The above passages are sometimes used to teach a vague form of works Salvation, the line taken being something to the effect of "since Jesus said you have to be willing to cut your hand off to avoid Hell, obviously it requires extreme personal effort to not be sent to Hell".
+The above passages are sometimes used to teach a vague form of works Salvation, wherein they are used to say something to the effect of, "since Jesus said you have to be willing to cut your hand off to avoid Hell, obviously it requires extreme personal effort to not be sent to Hell".

 With this in mind, let's analyze these parallel passages.